firefly-iii/docs/docs/docs/how-to/firefly-iii/advanced/backup.md

 - The two volumes used by Firefly III: "upload" and "db"

 That way you have everything you need in case of problems.

+After you made a backup this way, the *first* thing you must do is restore it, to make sure it actually worked.

 ### Manual backup using Docker